Sparsity regret bounds for individual sequences in online linear regression: Sparsity Regret Bounds for Individual Sequences

-Note however that two possible improvements could be addressed in the future.
+Though the algorithm $\rm{SeqSEW}^*_*$ is fully automatic, two possible improvements could be addressed in the future.
 From a theoretical viewpoint, can we contruct a fully automatic algorithm with a bound similar to Theorem~\ref{thm:chapSparse-SRB-unknownByBphi} but without the extra logarithmic factor $A_T$?
 From a practical viewpoint, is it possible to perform the adaptation to $B_{\Phi}$ without restarting the algorithm repeatedly (just like we did for $B_y$)?
 A smoother time-varying tuning $(\tau_t)_{t \geq 2}$ might enable to answer both questions.
-This would be very probably at the price of a more involved analysis (\eg, if we adapt the PAC-Bayesian bound of Lemma~\ref{lem:chapSparse-PACB-unknownBy}, then a third approximation term would appear in~\eqref{eqn:chapSparse-PACB-unknownBy-spliteta} since $\pi_{\tau_t}$ changes over time).
+This would be very probably at the price of a more involved analysis (e.g., if we adapt the PAC-Bayesian bound of Lemma~\ref{lem:chapSparse-PACB-unknownBy}, then a third approximation term would appear in~\eqref{eqn:chapSparse-PACB-unknownBy-spliteta} since $\pi_{\tau_t}$ changes over time).